mudler/LocalAI/docs/content/features/embeddings.md

 ## Huggingface embeddings

-To use `sentence-formers` and models in `huggingface` you can use the `huggingface` embedding backend.
+To use `sentence-transformers` and models in `huggingface` you can use the `huggingface` embedding backend.

 ```yaml
 name: text-embedding-ada-002